bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 The community pluging of choice for easily enabling automatic push/commits to a remote repository is Obsidian Git.
 For anyone curious about how this plugin is implemented you can find the source on GitHub here: https://github.com/denolehov/obsidian-git.

 First things first, the ability to use community plugins is locked off behind a specific configuration option.
 You'll find this option under Settings -> Community Plugins -> Safe Mode.
+This does come with the caveat that community plugins do have the ability to access resources on the target device; so a degree of caution is required.

+Once enable